Money2020 is one of the most prominent fintech conferences in

 Here is the food for your brain, served through the major keynotes and panel discussion:

-and attendees were well diverse, in fact, all regions of the world, geography-wise and job-wise from tech, regulation, business — all areas.
+level.
+Speakers and attendees were well diverse, in fact, all regions of the world, geography-wise and job-wise from tech, regulation, business — all areas.
 Tencent has invited Western fintech to South-East Asian markets.
-WorldPay has extensively
+WorldPay has

 London vice-mayor was inviting Asian fintech to London.
 So sweet.